atran163/shopify2021/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-For question 1, we had to analyze the AOV calculation from Shopify and see why our AOV, average order value, was so high for shoes, a relatively .
+For question 1, we had to analyze the AOV calculation and see why our AOV, average order value, was so high for shoes.
 I dug a into the data and found issues why the AOV may be skewed.
-But when finding better ways to evalute this data, I kept wondering "what does the customer want?"
-Sure we can say that so and so is what happened when we calculated AOV, but why is this the case?
-What improvements can we make?
-Are we talking to Shopify or the business owners?
-Do they want to increase sales or website traffic?
-I wish I could know more about these!
+I found that median order value is a better metric.
+I then wanted to see how we can take this dataset further to achieve more insights for the customer.
+I found myself asking though, who are we reporting to?
+Are we reporting to Shopify?
+The business owners themselves?
+Do we want to find out about the competition for them?

 For question 2, I wanted to make my SQL queries as readable to the human eye as possible.
 Even if you had the faintest grasp on SQL, I wanted to make sure that that user understood what was going on.